 There are legions of people who absolutely love the Nissan Juke.
 It’s inexpensive, offers all-wheel drive and has a lot sportier feel on the road that most vehicles in this class, but its two mismatched sets of headlights make it look like an alien wearing Ben Franklin’s glasses.

-If anybody ever wonders how General Motors went bankrupt, have this picture in your wallet.
+If anybody ever asks you about how General Motors went bankrupt, keep this the picture of this car in your wallet.
 The 1995 Buick Skylark was a lazy, hackneyed, half-hearted attempt to make an uninspired platform car look like something from the 1960s.
 From its chrome BUICK hood script to its hawk beak to its vestigial rear wheel spats, it’s a full-blown horrorshow.
 Make it go away.

-There are probably some more recent news items that prove the adage that money can’t buy class, but the $4.1 million Lamborghini Veneneo still proves the rule, too.
+There are probably some more recent news items that suggest that money can’t buy class, but the $4.1 million Lamborghini Veneneo still proves the rule.
 Just five were ever built after its introduction in 2013, it looked like a cross between an origami sculpture and a Transformer.

 As evidenced by the Suzuki X-90 and the Nissan Murano CrossCabriolet, the automotive industry should resist every impulse to blend two distinct vehicle segments into one car.
 Chevrolet’s attempt was to mash up an S-10 pickup with a hardtop convertible and completely failed at both.
 The retro styling was really late to the game and made it look old the minute it arrived.

-The only thing that saves the Isuzu VehiCROSS (that capitalization is not ours.
-You’re supposed to yell the “CROSS” part) is that Isuzu was on its last legs and only managed to sell about 4,500 of them.
-Take an Isuzu Amigo, fire up the injection molder, squeeze out some plastic body panels and find some corrugated steel for the doors and you’ve got yourself a VehiCROSS.
+The only thing that saves the Isuzu VehiCROSS (that ALL CAPS part is not ours.
+You’re supposed to yell the “CROSS”) is that Isuzu was on its last legs and only managed to sell about 4,500 of them.
+Take an Isuzu Amigo, fire up the blow molder, squeeze out some plastic body panels and find some corrugated steel for the doors and you’ve got yourself a VehiCROSS.